 - Interior & Exterior Lighting

 - Vision & Color

 2020 Annual Meeting

 The 65th annual meeting of the CNC/CIE was held on 11 December, 2020.
 The reports presented at the meeting are available here.

 The annual meeting of the Canadian Mirror Committee to ISO/TC 274 was held as part of the CNC/CIE meeting on 11 December, 2020

 CIE Midterm Meeting

 The midterm meeting of the CIE, 26 September to 2 October, 2021, will now be totally online.
 The meeting is being hosted by the CIE National Committe of Malaysia.
-The website is now open and the abstract submission system is available.
-The deadline for receipt of abstracts is April 6th, 2021.
-Pleae mark these dates and consider submitting an abstract.
+The website is now open.
+The deadline for early registration is 31 July, 2021.